 - How does the paper relate to the current state of the art? - Is it relevant?
-Any key ideas that are timeless? - Are you inspired (can you, should you be)? - Does it generate new ideas?
-Did (does it) it inspire follow-up research? - Was it convincing what are the results?
+Any key ideas that are timeless? - Are you inspired (can you, should you)? - Does it generate new ideas?
+Does it inspire follow-up research? - Was it convincing what are the results?